Teenage Mutant Ninja Turtles (2012 TV series): Season 3

-The group takes refuge at the O'Neil family's summer home in North Hampton in order to recuperate from their loss at the hands of the Kraang and the Foot Clan.
-Leonardo takes an extended amount of time to recover, but guided by an apparition of Splinter, is able to overcome his physical and mental wounds.
+The group takes refuge at the O'Neil family's summer home in North Hampton to recuperate from their loss at the hands of the Kraang and the Foot Clan.
+Leonardo takes an extended amount of time to recover, but guided by an apparition of Splinter, overcomes his physical and mental wounds.
 They eventually return to New York City with the goal of finding Splinter, Karai, Kirby, and their other missing allies and liberate the city from the Kraang.
 They are successful in finding Splinter and set up a temporary base in the abandoned Antonio's Pizza, and Donatello begins work on new samples of retro-mutagen as the search for Kirby and Karai continues.

 Meanwhile, Shredder sends his new minions Bebop and Rocksteady to find Karai.
 The duo succeed, and Shredder promises to cure her.
-The turtles, run into a new team the Mighty Mutanimals, with they manage to banish the Kraang back to Dimension X and free New York.
+The turtles run into a new team called the Mighty Mutanimals, with whom they manage to banish the Kraang back to Dimension X and free New York.
 The effect of the invasion eventually earns Shredder cemented control of the city's criminal underworld for his efforts to create a mind-control serum meant for the turtles, Mutanimals and Karai.

 The turtles are later offered by future time sorceress Renet to time travel to the past, where they meet up with a younger Hamato Yoshi and Oroku Saki, as well as Yoshi's late wife and Karai's mother, Teng Shen.
 During the battle between Yoshi and Saki inside the Hamato Clan dojo, Shen is accidentally killed by Saki, who meant to kill Yoshi instead.
 Saki leaves the dojo after his hair burns off from the fire and kidnaps Yoshi and Shen's baby daughter Miwa, vowing to raise her as Karai and leaving Yoshi to die.
 After his escape, the turtles save Yoshi before traveling back to the present with Renet.

 When the Kraang return to Earth, the Turtles discover that the Kraang have another enemy from Dimension X in the form of the Triceraton empire.
 Despite their best efforts and Shredder violating the Foot Clan's temporary truce with the Turtles by stabbing Splinter during the fight, the ruthless Triceratons activate the Heart of Darkness, a black hole-creating machine which annihilates the Kraang, Earth, and everyone on it.
 But just as it comes to the worst for the Turtles, April, and Casey, they are rescued by the Fugitoid, an alien robot, and taken onto his spacecraft.